-Regulations set THDv requirements, but
+Regulations set THDv requirements, but do not specify THDi requirements.

 Therefore, design to 5% THDv, to meet regulations.
-No regulations require THDi≤5% or even THDi ≤ 8% at drive mains terminals.
+No regulations require THDi \leq 5% or even THDi \leq 8% at drive mains terminals.
 When these THDi levels are specified, designing to meet them adds unnecessary costs.

-minutes of calculations can save you thousands of dollars.
+Perform simple analyses.
+Fewer than 10 minutes of calculations can save you thousands of dollars.
 Evaluate the entire system to find the best solution.

-This is easily done using our free version
+This is easily done using our free version of MyDrive[®] Harmonics.

-Discover MyDrive® Harmonics